Nick Ahmed Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings put together by the Marlins pitching staff ranks 24th in the league.

-- The Marlins have a 4.79 team ERA that ranks 20th across all league pitching staffs.
+- The Marlins' 4.60 team ERA ranks 19th among all MLB pitching staffs.

-- Marlins pitchers combine to give up 16 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- The Marlins rank 13th in baseball in home runs allowed (16 total, 1.1 per game).

-- Garrett (0-0) gets the starting nod for the Marlins, his second this season.
+- The Marlins are sending Alcantara (1-1) out for his fourth start of the season.
+He is 1-1 with a 5.79 ERA and 11 strikeouts in 18 2/3 innings pitched.

-- The lefty last appeared on Sunday against the New York Mets, when he threw 4 2/3 innings, allowing two earned runs while giving up nine hits.
+- His last time out came on Monday against the Philadelphia Phillies, when the righty went four innings, surrendering nine earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.